Icy Worm Pond

-Want to see for yourself?
-Let's start by making a supersaturated sugar solution from powdered sugar.
-Following our instructions you'll add sour gummy worms and sugar cubes to create an “icy” pond where a sugar crystal surface will form, “freezing” your worms into place.
+Sound fun?
+Let's try it for ourselves by making a supersaturated sugar solution from powdered sugar.
+We'll add sour gummy worms and sugar cubes to create an “icy” pond where a sugar crystal surface will form, “freezing” your worms into place.

 - 1 pound box Dixie Crystals Powdered Sugar

 - 10 - 15 Dixie Crystals Sugar Cubes